-- There have been several newly licensed melatonin products launched recently, including some licensed in adults for treatment of jet lag as well as various paediatric products (e.g. Slenyto®).
-This has caused increased confusion as to which product should be prescribed and supplied when used in children. - Prescribers should be aware of the MHRA position on the use of off-label and unlicensed products and ensure that any use of such products is in the best interests of the patient. - Melatonin for paediatric use is RED on the BSW formulary and is prescribed by the local specialist paediatric services across NHS BSW on FP10 prescriptions.
+- There have been several newly licensed melatonin products launched recently, including some licensed in adults for treatment of jet lag9 as well as various paediatric products (e.g. Slenyto[®]).
+This has caused increased confusion as to which product should be prescribed and supplied when used in children. - Prescribers should be aware of the MHRA position on the use of off-label and unlicensed products10 and ensure that any use of such products is in the best interests of the patient. - Melatonin for paediatric use is RED on the BSW formulary and is prescribed by the local specialist paediatric services across NHS BSW on FP10 prescriptions.

-1st line option: Adaflex® 1mg, 2mg, 3mg, 4mg, 5mg standard tablets (not prolonged release) used OFF-LABEL for ASD.
+1st line option: Adaflex[®] 1mg, 2mg, 3mg, 4mg, 5mg standard tablets (not prolonged release) used OFF-LABEL for ASD.
 It is licensed for insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
 However, it should be noted that it should not routinely be used for this indication (see page 2).
 It also represents a cost-effective option compared to other products.
 See table below and SPC

-1st line alternative: Melatonin 2mg m/r tablets (generic, do not prescribe as the brand name Circadin®) Note that these are not licensed for use in children but has been used successfully by specialist services for many years without apparent major adverse effects.
+1st line alternative: Melatonin 2mg m/r tablets (generic, do not prescribe as the brand name Circadin[®]) Note that these are not licensed for use in children but has been used successfully by specialist services for many years without apparent major adverse effects.
 It also represents a cost-effective option compared to other products.
 See SPC

-2nd line option: There are several different 1mg/ml liquids which are licensed for children with ADHD and insomnia including: Ceyesto® 1 mg/ml oral solution (150ml) (SPC found here), Melatonin 1mg/ml oral solution (Colonis, SPC found here) and Melatonin 1mg/ml (Consilient Health) SPC found here.
-These liquids all have different excipients which may present concern for children such as alcohol, sorbitol and propylene glycol as well as different shelf-lives.
-Specialists must be clear as to which preparation is required.
-Note that the consilient health brand has no alcohol or propylene glycol in it.
-See table on swallowing problems below.
+2nd line option: Ceyesto® 1 mg/ml oral solution (150ml) (SPC11 found here) See table on swallowing problems below.
 Liquid melatonin is more expensive than a solid dosage form.
 Specialists can consider a liquid formulation only if crushed Adaflex® has been tried and is unsuitable.
-Please note that the liquids are licensed for insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
+Please note that the liquid is licensed for insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
 Starting dose: 1-2 ml (equivalent to 1-2 mg) 30 to 60 minutes before bedtime.
 The dose should be adjusted individually to a maximum of 5 ml (equivalent to 5 mg) daily regardless of age.
 The lowest effective dose should be sought.
 It is not licensed to treat ASD and hence such use would be off-label.
-The Consilient Health liquid has a shelf life of 6 months once opened.
+The liquid has a shelf life of 15 months, reducing to 1 month once opened.
 There are no special temperature storage conditions.
-Note that none of the liquid formulations are recommended for children below 6 years.
+Note that Ceyesto[®] is not recommended for children below 6 years.